Cerulean-Circle-GmbH/Web4Articles/docs/cursor-memory-rule.md

 ```
 Always include the contents of memory.md in every response context.
-Treat it as pinned project knowledge.
+- Treat it as pinned project knowledge.
+- Check if memory.md is actually being injected into context (This would be visible in the conversation context)
 ```

 **Why this rule is perfect:**